So, what is a kook in surfing terms?

 WHY ARE SURFERS CALLED KOOKS?

-The word kook is kind of unique to surfing, and over the years it’s morphed a little from its roots, now being used as slang for anyone that’s being a bit of a dick.
+The word kook is kind of unique to surfing, and over the years it’s morphed a little from its roots, now being used as slang for anyone that’s being a bit of a dick or a bit clueless.

 All in all, the word kook has grown into a word with many use cases, in a multitude of scenarios.